-[(3) The Director of Labour or the officer authorized in this behalf shall, on receipt of the registration of a trade union for a group of establishments under sub-section (1), issue a public notice containing a copy thereof and a list of the office-bearers of the union at the expenses of the applicant.]
+(3) The Director General or the officer authorized in this behalf shall, on receipt of the registration of a trade union for a group of establishments under subsection (1), issue a public notice containing a copy thereof and a list of the office-bearers of the union at the expenses of the applicant.

-179. Requirements for registration.-(1) A trade union shall not be entitled to registration under this Chapter, unless its constitution provides for the following matters, namely:-
+179. Requirements for registration.- (1) A trade union shall not be entitled to registration under this Chapter, unless its constitution provides for the following matters, namely:-

-- (a) the name and address of the trade union; - (b) the purpose of the formation of the trade union; - (c) the manner in which a worker may become a member of the trade union, specifying therein that no worker shall be enrolled as its member unless he applies in the form set out in the constitution declaring that "he is not a member of any other trade union"; - (d) the sources of the fund of the trade union and description of the purposes for which such fund shall be utilized; - (e) the conditions under which a member shall be entitled to any benefit assured by the constitution of the trade union and under which any fine or forfeiture may be imposed on any member; - (f) the maintenance of the list of the members of the trade union and adequate facilities for inspection thereof by its officers and members; - (g) the manner in which the constitution may be amended, varied or rescinded;
+- (a) the name and address of the trade union; - (b) the purpose of the formation of the trade union; - (c) the procedure of becoming member of a workers' trade union and declaration of obtaining membership as per prescribed Form; - (d) the sources of the fund of the trade union and description of the purposes for which such fund shall be utilized:

+Provided that the Government shall be informed of the collection of money from any other sources from the country or foreign country except the subscription of the Union;

+- (e) the conditions under which a member shall be entitled to any benefit assured by the constitution of the trade union and under which any fine or forfeiture may be imposed on any member; - (f) the maintenance of the list of the members of the trade union and adequate facilities for inspection thereof by its officers and members; - (g) the manner in which the constitution may be amended, varied or rescinded;